AndreGilerson/rviz_vive_plugin/README.md

 Start RVIZ *rosrun rviz rviz*, then press *Add* in the bottom left corner of the window, and add the *ViveDisplay*.
 Now the view in RVIZ should be rendered to your HTC Vive.

-##Credits
+##5.0 Credits
 This development of this plugin started by rewriting the [oculus_rviz_plugin](http://wiki.ros.org/oculus_rviz_plugins).
-Dynamically loading parts of the SteamVR library to implement headtracking, is strongly based on the [Vrui VR Toolkit](http://idav.ucdavis.edu/~okreylos/ResDev/Vrui/).
+Dynamically loading parts of the SteamVR library to implement headtracking, is heavily based on the [Vrui VR Toolkit](http://idav.ucdavis.edu/~okreylos/ResDev/Vrui/).